-Guide to California’s Unconditional Lien Waiver — Progress Payment Form
+Guide to California’s Unconditional Lien Waiver and Release on Progress Payment Form

-A “progress payment” is an installment payment to the contractor, or in other words, a small partial payment on a larger contract that is proportional to the work done by the contractor actually performed during the payment period.
-Although not necessarily related directly to the construction industry, the Dictionary of Military and Associated Terms (US Department of Defense 2005) has a great definition:
+A progress payment is an installment payment to the contractor.
+In other words, a small partial payment on a larger contract that is proportional to the work done by the contractor actually performed during the payment period.

 If you’re exchanging a progress payment on a construction project, you’ll have two lien waiver form choices – Conditional and Unconditional.
 In this post, we will illuminate the Unconditional Waiver and Release on Progress (Partial) Payment.